ILFC cannot get 2-3 leased Kingfisher planes until dispute is over

-NEW DELHI Aircraft lessor International Lease Finance Corp cannot remove 2-3 aircraft leased to Kingfisher Airlines (KING.NS) until an ongoing litigation is over, India's aviation regulator said on Tuesday.
+NEW DELHI, March 26 Aircraft lessor International Lease Finance Corp cannot remove 2-3 aircraft leased to Kingfisher Airlines until an ongoing litigation is over, India's aviation regulator said on Tuesday.

 On Monday, ILFC had successfully removed one of the six aircraft stranded in India by a dispute over the suspension of operations at Kingfisher Airlines.
 It still has five A320 jets in India.